amitkryadavsachin/Design-Pattern/README.md

 -When you need to integrate incompatible systems.
 -When you want to use an existing class but its interface does not match the required interface.

+# Composite Design Pattern
+## Overview
+The Composite Design Pattern is a structural design pattern that allows you to build complex tree structures by composing objects into hierarchical forms.
+It lets the client interact with individual objects and groups of objects in the same way.

+## Key Concepts
+Component: A common interface for all objects in the hierarchy.
+Leaf: Represents individual objects (e.g., files).
+Composite: Represents a group of objects (e.g., folders).
+Use Case
+Imagine a file system where:

+## Files are individual components.
+Folders are composite components that can contain files or other folders.
+The Composite Design Pattern allows you to interact with files and folders uniformly.

+## Benefits
+Simplifies code dealing with tree structures.
+Provides flexibility to add new components without changing existing code.
+Enables part-whole hierarchies to be represented transparently.
+## When to Use
+When working with hierarchical structures (e.g., file systems, organizational charts).
+When you want to treat individual objects and composites uniformly.